juriad/advent2023/README.md

 The second part was expected and easy.
 I just had to switch from using ints to reals because my poor ints overflowed.

+## Guile

+Another dialect of Lisp/Scheme.
+How easy it is to get lost in the parentheses.
+I missed some basic functions like fold, zip, flatten.
+The input processing was also hard until I figured out that I can use non-existing delimiter and just read the whole file at once.

+I knew that I will need to use dynamic programming for this task.
+The algorithm is pretty easy but has lots of details of counting indices.
+The languages where even simpest arithmetics needs tripple checking did not help.
+The more I was surprised that it worked on the first trial.
+The second part was then just a trivial extension.

 # Lists

 ## Language pool